 This Series Is Great For:

 - Homeschool students

-The Nature Journal Connection classes are designed for a wide range of ages and experience levels.
+The Nature Journal Connection video series is designed for a wide range of ages and experience levels.
 These workshops are appropriate for learners ages 7 to adult.
 Because the activities are based on observations of real phenomena and teach fundamental observation and science practices, I use the same activities with 2nd graders and university students.
 Younger students (ages 5-6) can also do the activities but will need more support with writing.
 It is OK for them to dictate words to an adult who can add them to the journal.
 Toddlers can begin nature journaling as soon as they can hold a pencil.
 At the start, they may be playing with color and patterns while watching you work in your journal.
 As they develop eye-hand coordination and fine motor skills, they will be ready and inspired to do more.

 Where Can I Find More Resources About Nature Journaling?

 My website has many free resources to help support your nature journaling journey as well as resources to help you teach nature journaling in your classroom or homeschool.
 Check out this page for a detailed list.

 If you’d like to receive email updates on this series and other classes and offerings from me, please sign up for my email list here.